-The New L-Skill Score: An Objective Way to Assess the Effectiveness and Accuracy of a Lead-time Demand Forecasting Process
+The New L-Skill Score: An Objective Way to Assess the Accuracy and Effectiveness of a Lead-time Demand Forecasting Process

-Consumer demand-driven historical data are characterized to a large extent by seasonal patterns (consumer habits: economics) and trends (consumer demographics).
+Consumer demand-driven historical data are characterized to a large extent by seasonal patterns (consumer habits: economics) and trends (consumer demographics: population growth and migration).
 For the sample data, this can be readily shown using the ANOVA: Two Factor without Replication option in Excel Data Analysis Add-in.
-These data have an unusual value in January 2016. identified in the a previous article and in my website blog; when adjusted it has a significant impact on the variation impacting seasonality (consumer habit) while reducing unknown variation.
+The data shown in the spreadsheet have an unusual value in January 2016. identified in the a previous post in my website blog; when adjusted it has a significant effect on the variation impacting seasonality (consumer habit) while reducing unknown variation.

-Demand forecasting in today’s disrupted consumer demand-driven supply chain environment has become an extremely challenging discipline.
+Demand forecasting in today’s disrupted consumer demand-driven supply chain environment has become extremely challenging.
 For situations when – in pre new-normal times – demand occurs sporadically, the challenge becomes even greater.
 Intermittent data (also known as sporadic demand) comes about when a product experiences periods of zero demand.
-This has become more common during the pandemic supply chain disruptions, especially in the retail industry.
+This has become more common during the pandemic supply chain, especially in the retail industry.
 The Levenbach L-Skill score, introduced here, is applicable in a ‘regular’ as well as intermittent lead-time demand forecasting process.

-First Takeaway: Embrace change & chance by improving data quality through exploratory data analysis (EDA) as an essential preliminary step in improving forecasting performance.
+First Takeaway: Embrace change & chance by first improving data quality through exploratory data analysis (EDA).
+It is an essential preliminary step in improving forecasting performance.

 When assessing forecasting performance, standard measures of forecast accuracy can be distorted by a lack of robustness in normality (Gausianity) assumptions even in a ‘regular’ forecasting environment.
 In many situations, just a single outlier or a few unusual values in the underlying numbers making up the accuracy measure can make the result unrepresentative and misleading.
-The arithmetic mean calculation can ordinarily only be trusted as representative or typical when data are normally distributed but can become a very poor measure of central tendency even for slightly non-Gaussian data.
-This is not widely realized, though commonly ignored in practice.
-Its impact on forecasting best practices needs to be more widely recognized among demand planners and forecasting practitioners.
+The arithmetic mean, as a typical value representing an accuracy measure can ordinarily only be trusted as representative or typical when data are normally distributed (Gaussian iid).
+The arithmetic mean becomes a very poor measure of central tendency even with slightly non-Gaussian data (unusual values) or sprinkled with a few outliers.
+This is not widely recognized among demand planners and commonly ignored in practice.
+Its impact on forecasting best practices needs to be more widely recognized among planners, managers and forecasting practitioners in supply chain organizations.

 Imagine a situation in which you need to hit a target on a dartboard with twelve darts, each one representing a month of the year.
 Your darts may end up in a tight spot within three rings from the center.
 Your partner throws twelve darts striking within the first ring but somewhat scattered around the center of the dartboard.
-Who is the best dart thrower in this contest?
-It turns out that it depends not only how far the darts land from the center but also on the precision of the thrower.
+Who is the more effective dart thrower in this competition?
+It turns out that it depends not only how far the darts land from the center but also on the precision of the dart thrower.

-In several recent articles on my LinkedIn Profile and Delphus website blog, I laid out an information-theoretic approach to lead-time demand forecasting performance evaluation for both intermittent and regular demand.
-In the spreadsheet example, the twelve months starting September, 2016 were taken as a holdout sample or training data set for forecasting with three methods: (1) the previous year’s twelve-month actuals (Year-1) as a forecast of the holdout data, (2) a trend/seasonal exponential smoothing model ETS(A,A,M), and (3) a twelve-month average of the previous year (MAVG-12).
-The twelve-month point forecasts of the holdout sample are called the Forecast Profile (FP).
+In several recent posts on my LinkedIn Profile and this Delphus website blog, I laid out an information-theoretic approach to lead-time demand forecasting performance evaluation for both intermittent and regular demand.
+In the spreadsheet example, the twelve months starting September, 2016 were used as a holdout sample or training data set for forecasting with three methods: (1) the previous year’s twelve-month actuals (Year-1) as a benchmark forecast of the holdout data, (2) a trend/seasonal exponential smoothing model ETS(A,A,M), and (3) a twelve-month average of the previous year (MAVG-12).
+The twelve-month point forecasts over the fixed horizon of the holdout sample are called the Forecast Profile (FP).
 Previous results show that the three Mean Absolute Percentage Errors (MAPE) are about the same around 50%, not great but probably typical, especially at a SKU-location level.

-We now want to examine the information-theoretic formulation in more detail in order to derive a skill score (how precisely we can get the darts to land in the same spot on the dartboard) so that we can use it to measure the effectiveness of the forecasting process or the forecaster in terms of how much the method, model or forecaster contributed to the benefit of the forecasting process!
+We now want to examine the information-theoretic formulation in more detail in order to derive a skill score so that we can use it to assess the effectiveness of the forecasting process or the forecaster in terms of how much the method, model or forecaster contributed to the benefit of the overall forecasting process.

 Creating an Alphabet Profile